BoisterousCoder/RustyChat/README.md

 - Start signing messages before sending for verification purposes
 - The box of messages should scroll to the bottom when a message is sent
 - The box of messages should pagify itself when there is a lot of messages
+- Currently you can only listen in on one group at a time.
+I want to make it so you can listen to multiple
+- Currently the group name is what you use to join the group.
+I want to make a group code seperate from the name

 ## Troubleshooting
 - You may need to create a bin folder in the public folder for the program to build into